faraaz-bot/memory-testing/benchs/memcpy/README.md

 - RCCL

 # Build & Usage
-The runner.py tool can be used to invoke a passed membench executable for varying `mkdir build` \
+The runner.py tool can be used to invoke a built membench executable for varying sizes/GPUs or scaling modes, and graph the relevant data.
+It currently does not support MPI benchmarks.

+The following shows examples of running the membench executable directly:
+`mkdir build` \
 `cd build` \
 `cmake ..` \